jamesmagoo/nostr-writer/README.md

 - Multiple user profiles: publish under different nostr accounts, just add the nsecs.
 - Frontmatter Parsing:Utilizing the parsed data from the frontmatter, the plugin now automatically populates the article information fields.
 This feature streamlines the process of metadata handling and improves overall user experience.
 - Frontmatter Removal from Article Body: Post data extraction, the plugin now automatically removes the frontmatter from the body of the article.
 This ensures that the content displayed on Nostr is free from unnecessary metadata, providing a clean article body.
+- Nostr Bookmarks: Easily view and download you Nostr bookmarks into .md files for reference and local use.

 ### Ideas..
 - Plugin User Relay: A relay specific to this plugin - see what everyone else is writing.